 Even before the New Year’s Day holiday is only a memory, you may be celebrating another event – the receipt of your anticipated tax refund.
 Before you can start spending that refund, however, you’ll have to complete and submit your tax return.
 You may have pencil and calculator in hand ready to prepare your tax return, but you have to wait for a key piece of paperwork: Form W-2, “Wage and Tax Statement."
 This form, which your employer provides, is essential for completing your tax return if you receive wages or a salary.
 The date by which you should receive a W-2 form has some latitude, depending on your employer’s method of issuing it.
 But the IRS imposes a January 31 deadline by which employers must furnish this form to their employees, either by mailing it or giving it directly to employees.

-It depends.
+You can get your W-2 early.
 Many taxpayers receive their W-2 forms before the end of January, simply because their employers have them ready before the issuing deadline.
 Some employers provide W-2 forms directly to employees at the workplace, sometimes in the envelope with a paycheck or pay stub, and other employers mail these forms, which delays the receipt somewhat.
 For a heads-up, you can ask your employer when W-2s are issued, and whether the employer provides them directly or mails them.

 The January 31 deadline is the date by which your employer must mail a W-2 to you, not the date by which you must receive the form.
 When employers mail W-2s, they can be postmarked as late as January 31.
 If your employer mails the forms on this date, allow the U.S. Postal Service sufficient time to deliver your W-2.
 This means you should receive your W-2 no later than some time during the first week in February.